MERNCraft/css-only-games-1/README.md

 ### Step-wise frames

 The value of your `counter` changes by a whole integer at each step.
-With the default settings, the CSS elves get half-way towards the next way-point and they think "We're closer to next way-point now.
+With the default settings, the CSS elves get half-way towards the next keyframe and they think "We're closer to next waypoint now.
 Let's change already!"
 As a result, with your counter, the changes happen after 0.5s, 1.5s, 2.5s, and so on.
 That's why the change from `10` to `9` happens faster than you would expect.

 Keep the `background-color` frames, but change your `animation` rule to this:
 ```css